 - 1. Segregate the Alternate Payee's Benefit.
 The Administrative Manager will direct the formal separation of the Alternate Payee's benefit into a separate Plan account according to the terms of the QDRO and the Plan.
 The Alternate Payee's account will be maintained in the same manner as other Plan accounts.
 The Alternate Payee may direct the investment of that account under the same terms that apply to Plan Participants.
 As a beneficiary of the Plan, however, the Alternate Payee will not generally be accorded the same rights and privileges as a Participant.
 The Alternate Payee's account remains subject to the minimum distribution requirements under federal law. - 2.
 Distribute the Alternate Payee's Benefit.
 If the Alternate Payee's benefit is subject to the Plan's rules for mandatory cashout of small accounts, the Administrative Manager will automatically initiate a lump sum distribution to the Alternate Payee after the QDRO review period expires.
-Otherwise, the Alternate Payee may elect to receive a distribution as soon as administratively feasible after the QDRO review period expires.
-The parties can agree in a notarized writing to waive the review period.
+Otherwise, the Alternate Payee may elect to receive a distribution as soon as administratively feasible following the earlier of: (a) the date the Alternate Payee independently satisfies the Plan's two consecutive Plan year waiting period requirement, or (b) the date the Alternate Payee reaches age 55.
+The two-year waiting period begins on the first day of the Plan year following the Plan Year in which the individual qualifies as an Alternate Payee (i.e., the Plan Year in which the Plan approves the Executed Order as a QDRO).
+If the two-year waiting period has been previously satisfied by the Participant or the Participant has attained age 55, the Alternate Payee may elect to receive a distribution as soon as administratively feasible.
+In any event, payment will not be made before 60-day review period ends unless both the Participant and Alternate Payee agree, in a notarized writing, to waive the review period.
 The Alternate Payee must request a distribution no later than the required beginning date specified by the Code.